BridgeCityBicycleCoop/workstand-shop-app/README.md

 ## 💌 Contribute

-Workstand is currently under active deveopment and is **not ready to accept contributions**.
-If you are interested in volunteering for the *BCBC Digital Committee*, please email [digital@bridgecitybicyclecoop.com](mailto:digital@bridgecitybicyclecoop.com) and we'd be happy to loop you in.
+Workstand is currently under active development and is **not ready to accept contributions**.
+If you are interested in volunteering for the *BCBC Digital Committee*, please email [digital@bridgecitybicyclecoop.com](mailto:digital@bridgecitybicyclecoop.com) and we'd be happy to talk.